Stadium Merdeka: Football

-Prior to the completion of Bukit Jalil National Stadium, Stadium Merdeka was once the home ground for both the national football team (1957–1998) and Selangor FA (1957–1994), and was used temporary by the Kuala Lumpur FA in 1997.
-Besides that, it was also the venue for the annual Merdeka Football Tournament and most of the finals of the Malaysia Cup.
+Prior to the completion of the National Stadium, the Independence Stadium was once the home ground for both the national football team (1957–1998) and Selangor FA (1957–1994), and was used temporarily by Kuala Lumpur FA in 1997.
+Besides that, it was also the venue for the annual Independence Football Tournament and most of the finals of the Malaysia Cup.
 The stadium had also hosted all the football matches for the 1965 SEAP Games, 1971 SEAP Games and the 1977 SEA Games, as well as the finals for the 1989 SEA Games.

-The first match of the stadium was the opening match of the 1957 Merdeka Tournament, on 31 August 1957, between Hong Kong League XI and Cambodia.
-The Hong Kong League XI became the first team to win at Stadium Merdeka beating Cambodia with 6–2.
+The first match of the stadium was the opening match of the 1957 Independence Football Tournament, on 31 August 1957, between Hong Kong League XI and Cambodia.
+The Hong Kong League XI became the first team to win at Independence Stadium beating Cambodia with 6–2.
 The first goal was scored by Law Kwok-tai.
 On the next day, the Malayan national team play its first game at the stadium on a match against Burma, which finished 5–2.
 The national team will win its first Merdeka Cup in 1958 on a match against South Vietnam.

 The first Malaya Cup final held at the stadium was played on October 19, 1957, between Selangor and Perak.
-Perak won the game by 3–2, becoming the first club to win a final at Stadium Merdeka.
-Perak also won the first Malaysia Cup at Stadium Merdeka after the cup was renamed in 1967.
-The stadium will continue to host 36 Malaysia Cup finals until the 1990s.
+Perak won the game by 3–2, becoming the first club to win a final at the Independence Stadium.
+Perak also won the first Malaysia Cup at Independence Stadium after the cup was renamed in 1967.
+The stadium continued to host the next 36 Malaysia Cup finals until the 1990s.

-The stadium had also witnessed the first match played by the newly formed Malaysia football team, which is a combination of the Malaya and Singapore players (Singapore left in 1965 after the separation of Singapore with Malaysia).
+The stadium had also witnessed the first match played by the newly formed Malaysia national football team, which is a combination of the Malaya and Singapore players (Singapore left in 1965 after the separation of Singapore with Malaysia).
 The match took place on 8 August 1963 (although the federation only existed after 16 September 1963) on the first round of the 1963 Merdeka Tournament against Japan.
 The team was defeated by 3–4.